MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 The architecture has the following components:

-- **Resource group.** [Resource groups][resource-manager-overview] are used to group resources so they can be managed by lifetime, owner, or other criteria.
+- **Resource group**.
+[Resource groups][resource-manager-overview] are used to group resources so they can be managed by lifetime, owner, or other criteria.

-- **Virtual network (VNet) and subnets.** Every Azure VM is deployed into a VNet that can be segmented into subnets.
+- **Virtual network (VNet) and subnets**.
+Every Azure VM is deployed into a VNet that can be segmented into subnets.
 Create a separate subnet for each tier.

 - **Application gateway**.
 [Azure Application Gateway](/azure/application-gateway/) is a layer 7 load balancer.
 In this architecture, it routes HTTP requests to the web front end.
 Application Gateway also provides a [web application firewall](/azure/application-gateway/waf-overview) (WAF) that protects the application from common exploits and vulnerabilities.

-- **NSGs.** Use [network security groups][nsg] (NSGs) to restrict network traffic within the VNet.
+- **NSGs**.
+Use [network security groups][nsg] (NSGs) to restrict network traffic within the VNet.
 For example, in the three-tier architecture shown here, the database tier does not accept traffic from the web front end, only from the business tier and the management subnet.

 - **DDoS Protection**.
 Although the Azure platform provides basic protection against distributed denial of service (DDoS) attacks, we recommend using [DDoS Protection Standard][ddos], which has enhanced DDoS mitigation features.
 See [Security considerations](#security-considerations).

 - **Virtual machines**.
 For recommendations on configuring VMs, see [Run a Windows VM on Azure](./windows-vm.md) and [Run a Linux VM on Azure](./linux-vm.md).

-- **Availability sets.** Create an [availability set][azure-availability-sets] for each tier, and provision at least two VMs in each tier, which makes the VMs eligible for a higher [service level agreement (SLA)][vm-sla].
+- **Availability sets**.
+Create an [availability set][azure-availability-sets] for each tier, and provision at least two VMs in each tier, which makes the VMs eligible for a higher [service level agreement (SLA)][vm-sla].

-- **Load balancers.** Use [Azure Load Balancer][load-balancer] to distribute network traffic from the web tier to the business tier, and from the business tier to SQL Server.
+- **Load balancers**.
+Use [Azure Load Balancer][load-balancer] to distribute network traffic from the web tier to the business tier, and from the business tier to SQL Server.

 - **Public IP address**.
 A public IP address is needed for the application to receive Internet traffic.

-- **Jumpbox.** Also called a [bastion host].
+- **Jumpbox**.
+Also called a [bastion host].
 A secure VM on the network that administrators use to connect to the other VMs.
 The jumpbox has an NSG that allows remote traffic only from public IP addresses on a safe list.
 The NSG should permit remote desktop (RDP) traffic.

-- **SQL Server Always On Availability Group.** Provides high availability at the data tier, by enabling replication and failover.
+- **SQL Server Always On Availability Group**.
+Provides high availability at the data tier, by enabling replication and failover.
 It uses Windows Server Failover Cluster (WSFC) technology for failover.

 - **Active Directory Domain Services (AD DS) Servers**.
 The computer objects for the failover cluster and its associated clustered roles are created in Active Directory Domain Services (AD DS).